 There is a wealth of information to be found describing how toinstall anduse PostgreSQL through theofficial documentation.
 Theopen source community provides many helpful places to become familiar with PostgreSQL, discover how it works, and find career opportunities.
 Learn more on how toengage with the community.

-For the full list of features in PostgreSQL 18, please review therelease notes.
-You can download PostgreSQL 18 from thedownload page.
+For the more information about this release, please review therelease notes.
+You can download PostgreSQL from thedownload page.

-For thefull press release andtranslations of the release announcement, please visit thepress kit.
+For more information on PostgreSQL 18, the latest major version of PostgreSQL, please see thefull press release andtranslations of the release announcement in thepress kit.

 indicates that an event is recognised under thecommunity event guidelines and is directly helping the PostgreSQL community.